 The First Undergraduate Minor in Humanitarian Engineering in the US

-The Humanitarian Engineering program at the Colorado School of Mines is distinguished by its status as offering the first undergraduate minor in humanitarian engineering in the United States (and probably in the world).
+The Humanitarian Engineering program at the Colorado School of Mines is distinguished by its status as offering the first undergraduate minor in humanitarian engineering in the United States (and probably in the world) in 2003.
 Its history of critical reflection, conceptual development and integration of engineering and social science sets it apart in a rapidly growing field of humanitarian engineering programs.

 Where has engineering been in humanitarian practices?